dulanjanarmd/SLMS/README.md

 - **Dashboard:** An intuitive and responsive dashboard for managing library resources.
 - **Book Management:** Add, edit, and delete books, authors, and categories.
 - **User Management:** View and manage registered users.
+- **Borrowing and Returning:** Manage the process of borrowing and returning books.
+- **Fine Management:** Automatically calculate and manage fines for overdue books.
+- **Reporting:** Generate reports on book popularity, user activity, and more.
+- **Notifications:** Send notifications to users about due dates, reservations, and other important events.
+- **E-books:** Manage and read e-books directly from the platform.
+- **Reservations:** Reserve books that are currently unavailable.
+- **Membership Management:** Manage user memberships and renewals.
 - **Charts and Analytics:** Visual representation of library data using Chart.js.
 - **Routing:** Seamless navigation between different sections of the admin panel using React Router.